NFL Picks, Predictions, Odds For Week 4: Lions Beat Packers In Tight One

-The NFL’s Week 3 slate is now a thing of the past, and we get ready to move into Week 4, starting with the rare exciting Thursday Night Football matchup between the Detroit Lions and Green Bay Packers.
-So, without further ado, let’s get to our NFL Week 4 picks, predictions, and odds.
+The NFL’s Week 3 slate is a thing of the past, and now we're in Week 4, starting with the rare exciting Thursday Night Football matchup between the Detroit Lions and Green Bay Packers.
+The Lions took care of business at Lambeau Field, punching the Packers in the mouth to earn a victory.
+Now, let’s get to the rest of our NFL Week 4 picks, predictions, and odds.

 The 2023 NFL season is starting to take shape, and we’re begining to see who some of these teams really are.
 On the positive side, the Kansas City Chiefs, Buffalo Bills, and Philadelphia Eagles are as good as we thought they would be in the preseason after shaky starts.
 On the flip side, it is officially going to be a long year for 2022 playoff teams like the New York Giants and Jacksonville Jaguars.

-Note: UPDATE: The Lions dominated the first half and held off the Packers in the second half to earn a commanding 34-17 win.